2019 Royal Caribbean Cruise Planning Guide

 If you are trying to decide between itineraries like eastern or western Mediterranean or a Bahamas cruise or to visit Cozumel or St. Thomas, these are the typical quandaries those new to cruising all go through.
 For a fist time cruiser, we think it makes the most sense to pick an itinerary that mixes in an even amount of sea days with port days.
 The reason for this is so that you have ample opportunity to explore the ship as well as the places you visit.

-We would be remiss if we did not mention one of the hottest cruise itineraries of the last year, which are cruises to Cuba.
-With Royal Caribbean now offering cruises to Cuba, you can choose between Empress of the Seas and Majesty of the Seas.
+We would be remiss if we did not mention cruising to Cuba, since so many cruisers are interested in visiting Cuba.
+Royal Caribbean cruises to Cuba via two ships, Empress of the Seas and Majesty of the Seas.
 Both ships are the oldest in the fleet, and the smallest, but they are the only ships that can fit into Cuba's small cruise ports.
 Moreover, the ports you visit are arguable the draw more than the ship.
 Both Empress and Majesty have received extensive refurbishments, so they are certainly up to date in their offerings.
-Plus, Royal Caribbean announced it will add two new Cuban cruise ports to visit in 2018.

 In terms of those that are new to cruising, I recommend an Oasis- or Quantum-class cruise ship because they offer the most options and seem to match up well with what first time cruisers expect on a cruise ship.
 Even if you have never taken a cruise before, these two classes of ships offer the kind of gee-whiz features that many first timers read about being on the latest cruise ships.